winwiz1/crisp-react/README.md

 The CSS handling techniques can be combined in order to maximise advantages of each approach while trying to minimise its downside.
 More details are available under the [CSS Handling](https://github.com/winwiz1/crisp-react#css-handling) heading.
 ### Enterprise Options
-The options are not implemented to keep the codebase slim but can be added easily to include:
+The options include:
 * Intellectual Property protection,
 * RBAC augmentation,
-* Website partitioning for development in parallel by several teams or developers.
+* Website partitioning for development in parallel by several teams or developers,
+* Maintenance self-sufficiency.

  The first two options are [based](docs/WhenToUse.md#case-enterprise-requirements) on making the script bundle download conditional.
-This functionality can be added for both Jamstack and full stack builds by utilising solutions like [Auth0](https://auth0.com)  or [PassportJS](https://www.npmjs.com/package/passport).
-The last option uses a SPA as a unit of planning, development and acceptance.
+This functionality is not implemented to keep the codebase slim but can be added for both Jamstack and full stack builds by utilising solutions like [Auth0](https://auth0.com)  or [PassportJS](https://www.npmjs.com/package/passport).

+The third option uses a SPA as a unit of planning, development and acceptance.
+For example, you can have a Login SPA, Main SPA, Reporting SPA, Audit SPA, Admin SPA, etc.

+The last option is based on [Simplicity](#simplicity) and means that when a dependency is updated, for example to fix a security vulnerability, you don't have to wait for an external maintainer to include the updated version into Crisp React.
+You can execute `cd server; yarn upgrade xxx --latest` on the cloned repository yourself.
 ### Seamless Debugging.
 Debug a minified/obfuscated, compressed production bundle and put breakpoints in its TypeScript code using both VS Code and Chrome DevTools.
 Development build debugging: put breakpoints in the client and backend code and debug both simultaneously using a single instance of VS Code.
 The specific instructions are available under the [Scenarios](#scenarios) heading.